Saturday, 26 December 2020

 I uncovered 'Bad Night at the Whiskey' by The Byrds in April.
 I was trying to track down one of Roger McGuinn’s better haircuts and found it on a programme called Playboy After Dark, hosted by Hugh Hefner.
 The Byrds play 'You Ain't Goin' Nowhere' and 'This Wheel's On Fire', the latter taken from the 1969 album Dr. Byrds & Mr. Hyde, a record I’d previously ignored; Chris Hillman and Gram Parsons had recently left The Byrds to form The Flying Burrito Brothers and only McGuinn remained from the original line-up, so I doubted its quality.
 The band’s performance on Hefner’s show corrected my mistake.
 Clarence White, who had worked as a session musician on The Byrds’ previous three albums, was by now a fully paid-up member, while John York replaced Hillman on bass and Gene Parsons took over from Kevin Kelly on drums.
 The Whiskey in question is a club called Whisky a Go Go in West Hollywood, California, where The Byrds once performed badly.
 We don’t know what was so bad about it because the lyrics pertain to something else entirely.

 I’d been furloughed and made the decision to sell some of my lesser played records, effectively so I could purchase others.
 One of the discs I elected to get shot of was a compilation entitled The Clouds Have Groovy Faces, released via the Bam-Caruso imprint in 1986.
 As the title suggests, it’s a compendium of 1960s psychedelia, and fairly obscure psychedelia at that, but not the best.
 'I Am So Blue' by The Poets is the standout track, so I added it to this playlist for posterity.
-(Readers of my liner notes may recall that The Poets kicked off my 2005 anthology with 'That’s the Way It’s Got to Be'.)
+(Readers of my liner notes might recall that The Poets kicked off my 2005 anthology with 'That’s the Way It’s Got to Be'.)

 The Nina Simone tune came later after listening to BBC Radio 6 in the company of my Cornish friend on a Sunday afternoon, drinking cans of lager and a parting shot of Drambuie, which became a kind of (socially distanced) lockdown ritual.
 I’d always found Nina Simone intriguing but never came across anything by her that especially appealed.
 In June I did.
 'Four Women' is the only song on the 1966 album Wild is the Wind that she wrote herself – a perfectly normal state of affairs within genre.
 It’s an emotive tune but delicately rendered, until Nina lets rip with the last line: 'MY NAME IS PEACHES!'